UC Exchange Programme (Outgoing Student Exchange)

-Information Seminars for students interested in going on exchange in 2019 will be held throughout Semester 1 2018 as indicated above.
+Information Seminars for students interested in going on exchange in 2019 are held throughout Semester 1 2018 as indicated above.
 Note that some deadlines may change from those advertised previously and some partner universities have an early application deadline.

 UC Student Exchange applications must be submitted to email@example.com or the Helpdesk in the Matariki Building.